JerseyXS/Interactive-Lab-Hub/Lab 2/README.md

 **Take a video of your PiClock.**

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.
+For Part 2, I would like the top button to cycle through different formats and fonts of the clock.
+I would also like the bottom button to cycle through different colors for the clock.
+This will allow the user to set their perfect clock preference using a mix of designs and colors that match their personality.